dosco/graphjin/README.md

 #### Aggregation

-You will often find the need to fetch aggregated values from the database such as `count`, `max`, `min`, etc. This is simple to go with GraphQL just prefix the aggregation name to the field name that you want to aggregrate.
+You will often find the need to fetch aggregated values from the database such as `count`, `max`, `min`, etc. This is simple to do with GraphQL, just prefix the aggregation name to the field name that you want to aggregrate like `count_id`.
 The below query will group products by name and find the minimum price for each group.
 Notice the `min_price` field we're adding `min_` to price.

 ```gql
 query {